LNshuti/environmental-impact-driving/README.md

 -------------------------------
 **Source:** *https://theatlas.com/charts/HkTy5aw5G*

 A simple plot shows that the growth in vehicle ownership in Rwanda follows a linear trend line.
 Assuming the data is reliable, we can easily make predictions about future ownership.
-This goes with the assumption that the trend continues in the future.
-We will relax this assumption later.

 ```
 rw_auto_ownership <-